-The most recent audited general purpose financial statements for a fiscal year are available in the CAFR issued by the Commonwealth for the fiscal period ended June 30, 2001.
-Copies of CAFRs recently issued by the Commonwealth are available from (i) any of the nationally recognized municipal securities information repositories ("NRMSIR") listed in the section "CONTINUING DISCLOSURE", (ii) from the Secretary of the Budget, Mr. Robert A. Bittenbender, Attn: Mr. Mike Higgins, 6th Floor, Strawberry Square Bell Tower, Harrisburg, Pennsylvania 17101 (Telephone (717) 787-5312), and (iii) the Budget & Financial Reports section of the Office of the Budget's web site at www.budget.state.pa.us, which CAFRs are incorporated herein by reference.
-The general purpose financial statements for the fiscal year ending June 30, 2001 and the basic financial statements for the fiscal year ending June 30, 2002, when issued, are incorporated herein by the above reference as to their availability by other than in this Official Statement.
+Copies of CAFRs recently issued by the Commonwealth are available from (i) any NRMSIR listed in the section "CONTINUING DISCLOSURE", (ii) from the Secretary of the Budget, Mr. Michael Masch, Attn: Mr. Mike Higgins, 6th Floor, Strawberry Square Bell Tower, Harrisburg, Pennsylvania 17101 (Telephone (717) 787-5312), and (iii) the Budget & Financial Reports section of the Office of the Budget's web site at www.budget.state.pa.us, which CAFRs are incorporated herein by reference.
+The basic financial statements for fiscal year 2002, are incorporated herein by the above reference as to their availability by other than in this Official Statement.
 This means that (i) the incorporated information is considered part of this Official Statement and (ii) such information should be reviewed by prospective purchasers of the Bonds as a part of their review of this entire Official Statement.